What Does a Project Coordinator Do?

 Essential skills for a project coordinator

-Regardless of the variations in projects across different industries, certain core skills are essential for almost any project coordinator.
-As critical members of project teams, they rely on the following:
+Regardless of the variations in projects across different industries, certain skills are essential for almost anyone working in project management.
+As critical members of project teams, project coordinators typically have the following skills:

 • Leadership: As the primary point of contact for team members, you must be able to provide guidance, feedback, and encouragement for achieving goals.
 You're the leader who keeps the group connected.